-At the northern end of Lake Hawea there is good fishing access and boat launching and camping at Kidds Bush by travelling about 3km along Meads Road which branches off state highway 6 near the Neck.
+At the northern end of Lake Hawea, there is good fishing access and boat launching and camping at Kidds Bush by travelling about 3km along Meads Road which branches off state highway 6 near the Neck.
 By boat launching, I’m talking about putting a trailer boat in the water from the beach with a 4wd vehicle.
 Kidds Bush is a great overnight stopover if you are travelling a roughly circular route around the South Island.
-Fishing around this part of the lake can be a more sheltered from the howling nor-wester.
+Fishing around this part of the lake can be more sheltered from the howling nor-wester.

 On a typical day, it can be calm at first light, which is the best time to fish, with the nor-west wind increasing in velocity as the temperature rises.
 Caution must be exercised at all times as the lake can become very rough when the wind gets up.

 Shoals of landlocked salmon move around Lake Hawea.
 According to Fish & Game, October and November are good months for shore fishing at the southern end of the lake near the holiday park.
 Bait fishing seems to be more popular in Otago than it is in Canterbury.
 Some big fish can be taken in Lake Hawea with this method – especially at night.
-Check you F&G guide booklet for the type of baits that are permitted.
+Check your F&G guide booklet for the type of baits that are permitted.

 Hunter River and Dingle Burn